nrfconnect/sdk-nrf/applications/nrf5340_audio/doc/firmware_architecture.rst

   * Renderer - This module handles rendering, such as volume up and down.
   * Content Control - This module handles content control, such as play and pause.

-* Application-specific custom modules, including the synchronization module (part of `I2S-based firmware for gateway and headsets`_) - See `Synchronization module overview`_ for more information.
+* Application-specific custom modules, including the synchronization module (part of `I2S-based firmware for source and receivers`_) - See `Synchronization module overview`_ for more information.

 Since the application architecture is the same for all applications and the code before compilation is shared to a significant degree, the set of modules in use depends on the chosen audio inputs and outputs (USB or analog jack).